 What is Shape Note singing?
 What is the Sacred Harp?
 Shape Note or Sacred Harp singing is a traditional American style of four-part, a cappella, community singing.
 It is called Shape Note because the notes of the scale are indicated by distinctive shapes and names: Fa – triangle, Sol – circle, La – square, and Mi – diamond.
 Sacred Harp refers to the human voice.
-It is also the title of one of the oldest and most widely-used shape note song books.
+The Sacred Harp is also the title of one of the oldest and most widely used shape note song books.

 How does it work?
 Singers sit on the side of an open square, with one voice part on each side, all facing the square so we can see and hear each other.
 We take turns picking and leading a song.
 First we practice a song, by singing the shapes to learn the tune and the tempo.
 Then we sing the verses.